Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Experiments

 In this section, we validate the necessity and practical significance of the distribution-free property in our model.
 The experiments are designed to compare the performance of the distribution-free (DF) method with the traditional PTO approach in two scenarios with different demand distributions.

-We generate two sets of demand samples, one with the simple linear decision rule where the demands have a linear relationship to the features and price, and the other with a more complex demand model as \citep{Shen-2022-POM}.
+We generate two sets of demand samples, one with the simple linear decision rule where the demands have a linear relationship to the features and price, and the other with the complex demand model we used to generate simulated dataset (see Section \ref{sec::appd-data-description}).
 For each demand setting, we compare the performance of two solution approaches: the first approach is to use the PTO paradigm.
-We first construct the demand model D(p,z) by linear regression trained by the dataset before substituting the demand model and optimizing the best price.
+We first construct the demand model $D(p,z)$ by linear regression trained by the dataset before substituting the demand model and optimizing the best price.
 The second approach is to use the distribution-free approximation model described in Section \ref{sec::model}, and then solve the problem using the AGD algorithm.

 The results of our experiments are shown in Figure \ref{fig::distribution-free}.
 We can observe that in the simple linear demand model scenario, the PTO method outperforms the distribution-free method because the true demand model satisfies the demand prediction assumptions exactly.
 We also notice that even in this case, the distribution-free method still performs well.
 In contrast, in the complex demand distribution scenario, our DF method clearly outperforms the PTO method.
 Moreover, we find that when the demand prediction assumption deviates from the true distribution, the PTO strategy sometimes generates lower profits and sometimes fails to converge.
 Therefore, when there is few information about the distribution of stochastic parameters, adopting the distribution-free method can better adapt to a broader range of real-world scenarios, and lead to better solutions than assuming a specific distribution rule for unknown parameters.